DrDroidLab/droid-transporter/README.md

 ## Documentation

-The Agent is software that runs on your hosts.
-It acts as a reverse proxy to connect with your metric sources and send metrics and related data to doctor droid.
+The Agent runs inside your VPC and acts as a reverse proxy to connect with your metric sources and send metrics and related data to doctor droid platform.

 Currently, the agent supports the following metric sources: